Hair Restoration in Indianapolis, IN

 Hair Replacement Consultation and Costs

 While the vast majority of people are likely candidates for hair replacement, there are a small number who are not.
-To determine if you are a viable candidate for a hair transplant we offer complimentary office consultations with Dr. Hamilton.
+To determine if you are a viable candidate for a hair transplant we offer consultation appointments at either our north or south side office, whichever is more convenient for you.
 Office consultations are conducted at either our north or south side Indianapolis locations, whichever is more convenient for you.
 If it is determined that a transplant would be beneficial in addressing your hair loss, then at the time of your office visit the doctor will determine the number of grafts, surgical procedure and address any other issues.
 Costs are also discussed at this time.
 Typically, the higher number of grafts needed, the higher the cost.
 Common price ranges are between $3,000 and $8,000.
 Financing is available and major credit cards are also accepted.

 If you live in Indianapolis and believe you are a candidate for hair restoration, please contact the Carmel or Greenwood office of Hamilton Facial Plastic Surgery.